HamStudy/examtools-docs/content/docs/w5yi/_index.md

 mail them personal checks!
 You can get the candidate's email address from the MANAGE dropdown `Edit Applicant` on the candidate in your session.

-## Can I get reimbursed for expenses like Zoom Pro and PayPal transaction fees?

-Yes.
-Zoom Fees, Purchasing Tablets, CC processing fees are all reimbursable expenses.

 ## What if a registered candidate fails to pay the fee?